 - A. Emergency Mode Operation Plan.
-The County Department/Agency shall establish a documented plan to enable continuation of critical business processes and protection of the security of PII kept in an electronic format in the event of an emergency.
-Emergency means any circumstance or situation that causes normal computer operations to become unavailable for use in performing the work required under this Agreement for more than twenty-four (24) hours.
-It is recommended that County Department/Agency conduct periodic disaster recovery testing, including connectivity exercises conducted with DHCS and CDSS, if requested. - B. Data Centers.
-Data centers with servers, data storage devices, and critical network infrastructure involved in the use, storage and/or processing of PII, shall include environmental protection such as cooling, power, and fire prevention, detection, and suppression; and appropriate protection from other threats, including but not limited to flood, earthquake, and terrorism. - C. Data Backup and Recovery Plan. - 1.
-The County Department/Agency shall have established documented procedures to backup PII to maintain retrievable exact copies of PII. - 2.
-The documented backup procedures shall contain a schedule which includes incremental and full backups.
+The County Department/Agency shall establish a documented plan to enable continuation of critical business processes and protection of the security of Medi-Cal PII kept in an electronic format in the event of an emergency.
+Emergency means any circumstance or situation that causes normal computer operations to become unavailable for use in performing the work required under this Agreement for more than 24 hours.
+It is recommended that counties conduct periodic disaster recovery testing, including connectivity exercises conducted with DHCS, if requested. - B. Data Centers.
+Data centers with servers, data storage devices, and critical network infrastructure involved in the use, storage and/or processing of Medi-Cal PII, shall include environmental protection such as cooling; power; and fire prevention, detection, and suppression; and appropriate protection from other threats, including but not limited to flood, earthquake, and terrorism.

+C. Data Backup Plan.

-- 3. The procedures shall include storing backups containing PII offsite. - 4.
-The procedures shall ensure an inventory of backup media. - 5.
-The County Department/Agency shall have established documented procedures to recover PII data. - 6.
-The documented recovery procedures shall include an estimate of the amount of time needed to restore the PII data. - 7.
+- The County Department/Agency shall have established documented procedures to backup Medi-Cal PII to maintain retrievable exact copies of Medi-Cal PII. - 2.
+The documented backup procedures shall contain a schedule which includes incremental and full backups. - 3.
+The procedures shall include storing backups containing Medi-Cal PII offsite. - 4.
+The procedures shall ensure an inventory of backup media.
 It is recommended that the County Department/Agency periodically test the data recovery process.